Rental Repairs: Does Landlord or Tenant Pay?

 - Appliances: Included appliances are in good working condition

-- Urgent repairs: Timely response to emergencies (e.g. no heat in winter, burst pipes, broken locks)
+- Urgent repairs: Timely response to emergencies such as no heat in winter, burst pipes, broken locks

 - Pest control: Remediation, unless tenant’s actions caused the problem